Updated November 28, 2020

 You will be in contact with other participants but by keeping each person healthy, we hope to keep everyone healthy, forming our own travel bubble.

-- We will encourage our travelers to be extra careful during the two weeks prior to a tour.
+- We will encourage our travelers to be extra careful during travel to the tour location.

 - We will require all tour participants to certify prior to the tour that they do not have any symptoms of the coronavirus and have not been in contact with anyone they know is infected.